This post contains affiliate links. Read my full disclosure here.

 Focusing on one thing at a time will help you be way more productive in the long run.

 “The goal of minimalism, let’s remember, is not just to own less stuff.
 The goal of minimalism is to unburden our lives so we can accomplish more.” – Joshua Becker

-What is the main reason why you want to be a minimalist?
+Why do you want to be a minimalist?